Want the benefits of international work with a generalist approach? Touch base with White & Case.

 Summer associate profile: We look for highly motivated individuals with excellent academic credentials, significant personal achievements and a strong commitment to the practice of law in a global and diverse environment.
 A successful candidate will be able to demonstrate evidence of our core competencies, which include excellent judgment, client readiness, tenacity, collaboration and an entrepreneurial mindset.
 We are looking for those with the ability to work collaboratively in fast-paced, high-stakes situations.
 For more information about our recruitment timeline and process or to apply online directly to one of our US offices, visit www.whitecase.com/careers.

 Summer program components: We pride ourselves on giving summer associates real work for real clients with real deadlines.
 During week one, the entire class is invited to the New York office for the Launch Your Career (“LYC”) program.
 LYC is an opportunity for our summer associates across the US to network with their peers and learn more about the Firm, our people and our culture.
-Programming includes a session on wellness, a business skills training, a seminar on law firm economics, an off-site team-building activity as well as an overview of our Global Citizenship and Diversity initiatives.
+Programming includes a session on wellness, business skills training, a seminar on law firm economics, an off-site team-building activity as well as an overview of our Global Citizenship and Diversity initiatives.
 We include a full curriculum of training programs in addition to hands-on training working side-by-side with our lawyers.
-Our Staffing Managers ensure that each summer associate is exposed to a variety of work, including pro bono matters.
+Our Staffing Manager ensures that each summer associate is exposed to a variety of work, including pro bono matters.
 Summer associates are assigned mentors to provide career guidance and ensure a smooth transition to the firm.
 A variety of social events are available to help foster internal connections.
 At the end of the program, our summer associates will have a thorough understanding of what it is like to be a junior associate at White & Case.

 Social Media